aws-amplify/amplify-data/docs/cancellation.md

 # Cancellation

-The Amplify library generally supports canceling service requests after they've been issued, but prior to their completion.
-This is done on a best-effort basis using the [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) mechanism.
+The Amplify library supports canceling in-flight service requests after they've been issued.
+This is done in a best-effort manner internally using an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) provided to `fetch()`.
+(Cancelling an already-issued mutation, for example, is never **guaranteed** to prevent the mutation.)
 For modeled operations (operations that are generated attached to the client based on the customer schema), there is some added complexity.

-This document provides an *overview* of how the core cancellation works and how it has been extended to modeled operations.
+This document provides an high level overview of how the core cancellation works and how it has been extended to modeled operations.

 ### Basic `graphql()` Cancellation Support

-High level overview of how "core" cancellation works.
+Here's the high level overview of how the core cancellation mechanisms works.
 Strictly speaking, there's an additional layer of mapping between GraphQL category and REST category.
-But, for the sake of simplicity, we can think of it like this:
+But, for the sake of simplicity and from the perspective of `@aws-amplify/data-schema`, we can think of it like this:

 ```mermaid
 sequenceDiagram